Date: Sun, 07 November 2021

-Our policy and methodology for determining course closure times is here.
-All courses close at 11:30am, giving the following cut-off paces:
+All courses close at 11:00 AM, giving the following cutoff paces:

 Welcome!
 We permit walkers into the shortest distance only.
 This is to ensure that everyone is back safely and accounted for in time for presentations.
 Although we ask during registration whether you are walking or running, we don’t time the walking event separately to the running event.
 You can run if you like too.

-The easy way: Click here for directions in google maps
+The easy way: Click this link for google maps directions.

 - Bring your own bottle belt or hydration pack – there are no cups of water at the drink stations.

 - Mobile phone.
 We recommend programming the first aid number 0491 017 636 and backup first aid number 0412 466 972 in.
 These numbers are also written on the back of your bib.

 At the race